gardener/gardener-extension-provider-aws/docs/usage/dual-stack-ingress.md

 ...
 ```

+When `infrastructureConfig.networks.vpc.id` is set to the ID of an existing VPC, please make sure that your VPC has an [Amazon-provided IPv6 CIDR block added](https://docs.aws.amazon.com/vpc/latest/userguide/modify-vpcs.html#vpc-associate-ipv6-cidr).

 After adapting the shoot specification and reconciling the cluster, dual-stack load balancers can be created using
 kubernetes services objects.